TUD-OS/dying-tree/README.md

-`dying-trees` is a mixture of 1) a failure emulator and 2) an implementation of corrected broadcast algorithms that can use either Gossip or trees in their dissemination.
+`libdying` is a mixture of 1) a failure emulator and 2) an implementation of corrected broadcast algorithms that can use either Gossip or trees in their dissemination.
 The library is designed to interpose MPI calls with the help of the PMPI interface.
 Calls to MPI_Bcast will then be replaced